Houdini 22.0 Nodes Geometry nodes

 Since 19.0

-This node attaches control geometry in the form of packed or unpacked geometry primitives to the points (most often joints) on the first input without modifying their hierarchy and creates the attributes necessary for the interactive tools in KineFX to recognize these primitives as selectors for the points they are attached to.
+This node attaches control geometry in the form of packed or unpacked geometry primitives to the points (most often joints) on the first input without modifying their hierarchy.
+It creates the necessary attributes for KineFX’s interactive tools to recognize these geometry primitives as selectors for their associated points.

-• For more information about working with controls in KineFX, see Setting up control shapes.
+For more information about working with controls in KineFX, see setting up control shapes.

 State

-Attach Joint Geometry viewport state toolbar
+Attach Joint Geo viewport state toolbar

 Create New Group